ceyhunkerti/cap/README.md

 # open your config file (cap.yml) with your editor and update your resume(s)
 # vim cap.yml

-# list available resumes in your template
+# list available resumes in your config
 ./cap resume list --config cap.yml

 # generate a resume